JuliaAttic/QuDirac.jl/docs/constructing_states.md

 3
 ```

-Just as with single labels, one is free to use labels of any type for multi-factor states:
+Just as with single-factor states, one is free to use labels of any type:

 ```julia
 julia> k = ket(0, ":)", :a, [1,2,3])